 Even if your insurance covers the purchase of glasses, often the cost of the frame styles you want won’t be covered entirely.
-Same goes for certain protective and/or antiglare coatings or lens technologies.
+The same goes for certain protective and/or antiglare coatings or lens technologies.
 There is usually a limit on the number of pairs of glasses insurance covers in a given year.
-So if you need prescription sunglasses, lose a pair of glasses or also need reading glasses, you should expect to pay for those on your own.
+So if you need prescription sunglasses, lose a pair of glasses, or also need reading glasses, you should expect to pay for those on your own.

 What kind of contact lenses do you wear?